 There is a vast array of interdisciplinary activities that can be adopted in the use of this curriculum.
 Heavy stress is placed on Social Studies and the art of compromise and working with others.
 However, there is a lot involved in the areas of math, science, geography, language arts, and reading.
 A lot of the activity utilizes cooperative and small group learning situations.

-(Recommended for Environmental Science and Science, grades 5-8.)
+(Developed for Environmental Science and Science, grade 5; recommended for Environmental Science and Science, grades 5-8)